Z3R0000/HunterPotato/FormHunter/README.md

 **Saved Password**
 > Want to see what passwords you have saved in the browser? use inspect element and change the `action` attribute of current `<form>`  element to your grabber url.
 Then submit the form.
 Done !

+# jsBackdoor.js

+> Before injecting this js , be sure that the site has jQuery . if not , try to inject jQuery too .

 - **Ratul Ahsan Ovi**